 Nine points then followed from the next three matches at the Stadio Angelo Massimino – including a 4-0 thrashing of arch enemy Palermo – but Catania’s away form remained woeful, the Elefanti earning just four points from a possible 45 on their travels.
 Nevertheless, a discernible improvement had been made, and with five games remaining, Catania had a four-point and three-team cushion above the drop zone.

 By now, Simeone had fostered a ferocious team spirit among a group who, while clearly talented, had been riven by divisions and infighting under Giampaolo.
-Cholo’s willingness to employ the underdog tactic of ceding the ball to rivals – Atlético averaged under 49 percent possession last term, an extraordinary figure for a title-winning side – was matched with an underdog mentality.
+Cholo’s willingness to employ the underdog tactic of ceding the ball to rivals – Atlético averaged under 49 percent possession last term, an extraordinary figure for a title-challenging side – was matched with an underdog mentality.

 Simeone created an “us against them” outlook at Catania, pouncing on any media criticism or bad refereeing as proof of others not wanting the Sicilians to succeed.
 Catania also developed an admirable never-say-die attitude, coming from behind to defeat Lecce and Genoa and secure vital draws with Bari and Juventus, and their collective performances increasingly bore a similarity to Simeone’s own style of play, full of intelligence, aggression and craft.

 Survival was secured in May after a run of three back-to-back victories over Cagliari, Brescia and Roma, and Catania’s final points total of 46 was their best ever top-flight return.
 Despite having a year left to run on his contract, Simeone parted company with the club in June, officially by mutual consent but a development that was understood to have been initiated by the Argentine.
-A brief return to Racing Club in Simeone’s homeland followed but, by December, Cholo was installed as the new boss of Atlético Madrid.
+A brief return to Racing in Simeone’s homeland followed but, by December, Cholo was installed as the new boss of Atlético.

 It would be too simplistic to attribute Atlético’s success purely to what Simeone learned at Catania.
 However, although there are notable tactical differences between the two sides – not least the Elefanti’s use of a traditional number 10.
 The same ideas of courage, commitment and compactness were evident.